Hospitals in Wisconsin, Texas under strain as COVID-19 cases surge

 “We are at another critical point in the pandemic response,” Admiral Brett Giroir, an assistant U.S. health secretary, told NBC’s “Today” show.
 “Cases are going up in most states across the country.”

-The largest increase in U.S. hospitalizations was in Texas which recorded almost 1,000 new COVID-19 hospitalizations on Tuesday compared with a week ago, up 20%.
+The largest increase in U.S. hospitalizations was in Texas, which reported almost 1,000 new COVID-19 hospitalizations on Tuesday, up 20% from a week ago.

 With a surge in cases overwhelming local hospitals, the Texas city of El Paso has converted a convention center into a field hospital to treat the overflow.